universal-packages/universal-token-registry/README.md

   }

   get(token) {
-    return // retrieve the subject from your engine using the token }
+    // retrieve the subject from your engine using the token }

+  getAll(category) {
+    // Return an object in the shape of { '${token}': subject }
+    // Filter only the tokens that are attached to the category }

   delete(token) {
     // delete the entry from your engine using the token }

-  getCategory(category) {
-    // Return an object in the shape of { '${token}': subject }
-    // Filter only the tokens that are attached to the category }

-  listCategories() {
-    // Keep track of all active categories and return them in an array }
 }
 ```